- 1 Introduction

 Remote IP: enter here the IP of eth0 in node ZLB2-pro.

 Remote Node Password and Confirm Password: enter here the root password for ssh in the other node, by default the instance ID of ZLB2-pro.

-Click on Generate button and wait some few seconds meanwhile the node where you run the configuration is going to take the ACTIVE role (ZLB1-pro) and the other (ZLB2-pro) is going to take the PASSIVE role.
+Click on Generate button and wait a few seconds meanwhile, the node where you run the configuration is going to take the ACTIVE role (ZLB1-pro) and the other (ZLB2-pro) is going to take the PASSIVE role.

 Configuring a simple L4 Load balancing for web services